 An earlier bar is available for inspection.

-If you lift it with one hand you can keep it, we were told!
+If you can lift it with one hand you can apparently keep it!

 Northern Transvaal is another spectacular area.

-As we reach the Kruger National Park and go seeking wildlife.
+As we reach the Kruger National Park and go looking for wildlife.

 We find warthog.

 But then came a tell tale sign of fresh elephant dung.

 And then, by the next turning, several large elephants.

 One needs to be wary in this situations as your car roof only comes up to the elephants knees

 in a picture taken with one foot hovering above the accelerator pedal.